ory/docs/docs/oathkeeper/pipeline/mutator.md

 passed to the next mutator, where it can be used to e.g. set a particular cookie to the value received from an API.

-Setting `extra` field does not transform the HTTP request, whereas headers set in the `header` field will be added to the final request headers.
+Setting `extra` field doesn't transform the HTTP request, whereas headers set in the `header` field will be added to the final request headers.

 ### Cache